WebHostingCoopTeam/octohost-cookbook/COOP.md

 https://github.com/WebHostingCoopTeam/keys

-also fun things to try once you've got one up:
+These are also some fun things to try once you've got one up:

 http://octohost.io/languages.html